giangvtr/mobile-robot-nucleo/README.md

 # Mobile Robot with Nucleo (Cortex-M4)

 This project uses an **STM32 Nucleo board (Cortex-M4)** to build a basic mobile robot platform.
-The project is developed in **Keil µVision v5** and organized for embedded C development using CMSIS and STM32 HAL libraries.
+The project is developed in **Keil µVision v5** and organized for embedded C development using CMSIS libraries.
+The code is written in bare-metal without the help of code-generation tool like STM32CubeIDE.

 ---